Partial regularity in nonlocal systems I: Gradient oscillations and Theorems -

 Theorem \ref{gradreg1} applies in the settings of Theorem \ref{gradreg2}-\ref{gradreg3} as the assumptions considered on $f$ in \rif{assilipul} and \rif{assilip2} imply \rif{assilipanc}.
 In the case of \rif{assilipul} this is obvious.
 In the case of \rif{assilip2} we simply apply \rif{marhol} with $d= n/(2s-1-\alpha)$, and this yields \eqn{marci222}

 for every ball $B_{\sigma} \subset \er^n$ so that, integrating, we find

 where $c\equiv c(n,s,\chi, \alpha)$.
-Therefore, with some abuse of notation on the identity of the radius $r_{x_0}$ (which here will not anymore be the one identified in Section \ref{parametri} and used in Section \ref{eidos}), we can assume to be exactly in the same starting setting of Section \ref{final} with the agreement that now we have \eqn{Lipest}
+Therefore, with a slight abuse of notation on the identity of the radius $r_{x_0}$ (which here will not anymore be the one identified in Section \ref{parametri} and used in Section \ref{eidos}), we can assume to be exactly in the same starting setting of Section \ref{final} with the agreement that now we have \eqn{Lipest}